sul-dlss/workflow-server-rails/README.md

 ### Remove the STOMP dependency
 It would be great if we could remove the dependency on STOMP messaging.
-One way we could do this is if we only allowing update messages to come from dor-services-app. dor-services-app could send a message to STOMP.
+One way we could do this is if we only allow update messages to come from dor-services-app. dor-services-app could send a message to STOMP.

 Another possibility would be removing the workflow status from the Argo SOLR index.